jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< spotify episode 4xAdbtbqc5aXPAVFEwzAA7 >}}

 ## Selina Wells - Founder of Yellow Rhino Coaching {#selina-wells}

-{{< img src="selina-wells-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Selina Wells writes: 'James made me feel at ease and took interest in my subject.'" >}}

 > What an enjoyable evening I spent with James at FCR.
 >